Skip to main content

 Claiming access to a business hub and external app

 The claim access flow empowers users to control when they receive an invitation to join an external app through Cerby.
-This flow works as follows:
+This flow comprises the following steps:

 NOTE: Users who receive shared access as integration Owners via a collection can skip the claim access flow.
 This feature is helpful for IT admins who need oversight through Cerby but not a license or seat in the external app.